abd-koumare/mathematic-expression-parser/README.md

  the repo and then include the file "parser.h" so you will have access to two very useful functions like evaluate_string (std::string) and evaluate_postfix_expression (Expression&) that return the result of the evaluation (in radian).
- The result brought back is a result close to what your scientific calculator will return reason.
+ The result brought back is a result close to what your scientific calculator will return.
  I have made it extendable in such way that you just have to add character that will represent an operation and describe the calculation in calculate function so enjoy it.